 In This Series:

 Compulsive sexual behaviors and pornography addiction affect men and women, regardless of race or financial status.
 And those inside the church are not immune.
+Why is porn addictive?
 Naturally occurring pleasure chemicals are released into the brain when someone views sexually charged images.
 And whenever someone is depressed, angry, lonely, tired, unloved, rejected or even just uncomfortable, they may use sex and pornography to activate this “pleasure system high” that can lead someone into deeper stages of pornography addiction.

 Any use of pornography is sinful and cripples the ability of the abuser to see sex and intimacy in a healthy and biblical light.
 It also subtly and increasingly changes the user’s perception of the opposite sex.
 This is because the brain becomes tolerant to the neurochemicals harnesses by pornography use and requires novel experiences to gain the same relief and pleasure.
 So habitual use of pornography can eventually progress into frequenting strip clubs, seeking prostitution, engaging in affairs, exhibitionism, voyeurism, sexual aggression, sexual harassment or pursuing other sexual activities.
 Though not every user will pursue such behaviors, pornography trains and entices people to cross boundaries in ways that were previously inconceivable to them.